Buzz-brain/moviemood/README.md

 # 🎬 MovieMood - AI-Powered Movie Expert System

-A sophisticated rule-based expert system that provides personalized movie recommendations using advanced AI inference with 15+ intelligent rules.
+MovieMood is a sophisticated rule-based expert system that provides personalized movie recommendations using advanced AI inference with 15+ intelligent rules.
 Built with React, TypeScript, Framer Motion, and Node.js.

 ## ✨ Features